crystal-lang/crystal-website/_pages/sponsors.md

   <dt>How long are contributors listed?</dt>
   <dd markdown="1">
-  Contributors are listed forever, but after three months of the last payment they are considered as contributing $0.
+  Contributors are listed forever, but after two months of the last payment they are considered as contributing $0.
   </dd>

   <dt>There seems to be an error, how can I fix it?</dt>